 maintaining lists of council tax bands for every property in Wales, advising ministers on valuation, property matters and benefits, setting the Housing element of Universal Credit and setting Local Housing Allowance levels for Wales.
 However, their data is reliant on landlords and agents who operate in Wales submitting their rental data to the office.
 We believe that letting agents have an important opportunity to supply large volumes of rental data to the Rent Officer Wales as they have access to rental data from their landlord clients and this can be submitted through their CMS systems directly to the Rent Officers Wales.
-However, despite the important role that landlords and agents have in data submission, there appears to be a reluctance shown from both landlords and agents in submitting their data.
+However, despite the important role that landlords and agents in submitting their data.
 We have recently met with officials from the Rent Officers Wales, to investigate ways in which agents could be encouraged to submit their data.
 One proposal to improve the quality and amount of rental data, could be that Rent Smart Wales collects this data via their records of licensee holders of landlords and agents operating in Wales.